 Prevention of Future Deaths (PFD) report

-If the coroner believes that the death could have been prevented, then they have a duty to write to whoever they have identified as the appropriate authority, recommending that change is considered.
-Otherwise known as a Regulation 28 Report.
+If the coroner believes that the inquest has brought to light evidence that shows other people may be at risk of dying if certain changes aren’t made, then they have a duty to write to whoever they have identified as the appropriate authority, person or organisation, who has the power to make a change and recommend that they take action to prevent future deaths.
+This is also sometimes known as a Regulation 28 Report.

 Read (Rule 23)